Stabilo CarbOthello Pencils

 Stabilo CarbOthello Pastel Pencils Review

 The CarbOthello pastel pencils by Stabilo are pastel pencils that have a quite unique chalky texture to them.
-Like many pastels these blend quite well and are viable in both wet and dry applications.
-Color is good to quite good, even after dilution through blending, and the color options are acceptable especially in the larger sets.
+Like many pastels, these blend quite well and are viable in both wet and dry applications.
+The color output is good to quite good, even after dilution through blending and the color options are acceptable especially in the larger sets.
 These 4.4mm charcoal cores come in a round barrel in quantities from 12 up to 60.

 Visual Appeal – 4/5

-These have quite high pigmentation for a charcoal pencil, and as such they can lay down some pretty good color.
+These have quite high pigmentation for a charcoal pencil, and as such, they can lay down some pretty good color.
 This is especially helpful when blending, which you will need to do to achieve many colors if you are going with one of their smaller-quantity sets.
 The larger sets have a very good range of warm and gray colors, and vibrancy is on-par across the board.
 When using with water, strokes keep a lot of their color which should help minimize how many layers are applied.
+This can come in handy when trying to cover large areas of a piece with a single color and tone.

 Usability and Durability – 3.5/5